Corysia/Unity-Oculus-Example/README.md

 	* Add a `Rigidbody` component
 	* Add an `OVRGrabbable` component

 That's it for the sphere.
-You can do this now with any other object you'd like to pick up (that isn't marked static).

 ### Allow Your Hands to Grab
 * Find `LeftHandAnchor` and `RightHandAnchor` under the `OVRPlayerController` in your heirarchy.